ikennaozurumba/Laravel_demo_app/Documentation.md

 ### Automating Deployment with Bash Script

-The `deploy.sh` [script](#deploy.sh) automates the deployment of the LAMP stack.
+The `setup.sh` [script](#setup.sh) automates the deployment of the LAMP stack.
 It performs the following task:

   1. Add important repositories to the APT package manager.
   2. Updates and upgrades installed packages
-  3. Installs Apache, MYSQL, PHP, and other necessary packages
+  3. Installs Apache, MYSQL, PHP, their dependencies and other necessary packages.
-  4. Configures Apache for Laravel application
+  4. Installs Composer and Sets permissions.
-  5. Installs Composer and Sets permissions.
+  5. Clones the Laravel application from Github and configures it.
-  6. Clones the Laravel application from Github and configures it.
+  6. Setup the MYSQL database and update the .env` file.
-  7. Setup the MYSQL database and update the .env` file.
+  7. Caches configuration values and runs database migrations.
-  8. Caches configuration values and runs database migrations.
+  8. Configures Apache for Laravel application.
   9. Sets firewall rules to enable necessary ports

 ### Ansible Playbook Execution

-Th ansible playbook `playbook.yaml` automates the execution of `deploy.sh` [script](#deploy.sh) on the `ManagedNode` server and sets up a cron job to check the server uptime.
+Th ansible playbook `playbook.yaml` automates the execution of `setup.sh` [script](#setup.sh) on the `ManagedNode` server and sets up a cron job to check the server uptime.
-  1. **Copying Deployment script**: The playbook copies the `deploy.sh` script to the `ManagedNode` server.
+  1. **Copy Deployment script**: The playbook copies the `setup.sh` script to the `ManagedNode1` server.
-  2. **Executing Deployment script**: The script gets executed and logs the output
+  2. **Execute Deployment script**: The script gets executed and logs the output
   3. **Permission and Cron job**: The playbook ensures correct permissions for directories and creates a cron job to check the server uptime

 The Ansible playbook and it's configurations are documented in: